bcornec/Lab-git/Python-Redfish/README.md

 `$` **`python simple-proliant.py`**

-Of course, it won't work out of the box ;-) This is due to the fact we need to ignore the SSL certificate verfication in our context.
-So copy the file to your home directory and edit it to add the `verify_cert=False` parameter to the redfish.connect call (This is fixed in upcoming version 0.4.2).
+Of course, it won't work out of the box ;-) This is due to the fact by default we're working with a real server, not a simulator.
+So copy the file to your home directory and edit it to change the `simulator` parameter from False to True in the redfish.connect call.
 Try again with this new version:

 `$` **`python  ~/simple-proliant.py`**

-That should work much better, except at the end, because the default script queries a 2nd system which doesn't exist on the simulator.
-But you can see with the traces all the variables created with the Redfish tree in a dictionary automatically by the library, and easily usable in the main program, as you can check with the UUID or BIOS version displayed.
-Adapt the non-working line to display as well the Serial Number (again this is fixed in upcoming version 0.4.2).
+That should work much better, except at the end, because the default script queries the `bios` attribute which doesn't exist on the simulator.
+But you can see with the traces all the variables created with the Redfish tree in a dictionary automatically by the library, and easily usable in the main program, as you can check with the Serial number or BIOS version displayed.
+Adapt the non-working line to display more info.

 Now you can look at the python code to get data and perform some actions.
 The library documentation is available at: http://pythonhosted.org/python-redfish.
 The classes are defined here: http://pythonhosted.org/python-redfish/python-redfish_lib.html.